The Homeless Foundation: Move-on accommodation

 The Homeless Foundation tackles homelessness in a number of ways, but one of the main issues is the lack of ‘move-on accommodation’ for individuals to make a transition to independent living.

 ‘Move-on accommodation’ in the form of shared housing or apartments enables individuals to gain important life skills, have the support of trained resettlement advisors, and secure confidence and the means to secure accommodation.

 The Homeless Foundation provides grants from its own funds to assist with ‘move-on accommodation’ and has helped more than 150 people from this scheme, with 85 per cent of those no longer categorised as homeless.

 The shortage of affordable accommodation is recognised as one of the biggest challenges nationally, with Homeless Link noting 30 per cent of its clients were unable to do so.

 This has been acknowledged as a major issue by the UK government in solving homelessness.
 In August 2018 it announced a £50 million Move On Fund package until 2020/21 as part of its Rough Sleeping Strategy.

-Move in grants

-The Homeless Foundation offers grants of up to £250 for people living in Worcestershire and who are moving from hostels or resettlement houses into their own independent tenancies to provide essentials that will ensure the success of the move.

 Working with referral organisations, on average, seven single people each month move on from homelessness into their own secure homes.